 (b) loss of sales or business;

 (c) loss of agreements or contracts;

-13.3 We are not responsible for any recruitment or employment decision made by you or for any other decision made by you connected with your use of the Services.
+11.3 We are not responsible for any recruitment or employment decision made by you or for any other decision made by you connected with your use of the Services.
 We will not be liable for any claims made against you or against us relating to recruitment or selection decisions made by you resulting from the use of the Services.
+We exclude all liability for any disparate impact or disparate treatment and sexual or racial discrimination by you in connection with the use of the Services.

-13.5 Except as expressly stated in these Terms, we do not give any representations, warranties or undertakings in relation to the Services.
-Any representation, condition or warranty which might be implied or incorporated into these Terms by statute, by common law or otherwise are, to the fullest extent permitted by law, excluded from the Contract.
+11.5 Except as expressly stated in these Terms, we do not give any representations, warranties, or undertakings in relation to the Services.
+Any representation, condition, or warranty which might be implied or incorporated into these Terms by statute, by common law, or otherwise are, to the fullest extent permitted by law, excluded from the Contract.

 (a) you commit a material breach of any term of the Contract and (if such a breach is remediable) fail to remedy that breach within 5 days of you being notified in writing to do so;

 (b) you fail to pay any amount due under the Contract on the due date for payment;